Identify Geographical Location and Proxy by IP Address

 Query IP address using IP2Location API.
 See the docs here for how to use this API.

-Creates and appends blocks to the specified parent.
+Append new and/or existing blocks to the specified parent.
 See the documentation

 The IP2Location API enables you to uncover valuable information about an IP address.
 With it, you can pinpoint a user's geographic location, such as country, region, city, and even latitude and longitude coordinates.
 This data is essential for various tasks like localizing content, analyzing traffic, or enhancing security by detecting potentially malicious activity.
 Using Pipedream, you can automate actions based on IP location data, integrating it with hundreds of other services without writing any code.